navipartner/npcore-partners/Documentation/public/retail/posunit/howto/Configuration_of_master_slave_POS_units.md

 To configure relations between POS units for balancing it is necessary to set up master POS unit and assign it to all slave POS units.

-To set up this relation follow the provided steps:
+To set up this connection, follow the provided steps:

 1. Click the ![Lightbulb that opens the Tell Me feature](../../../images/Icons/Lightbulb_icon.png "Tell Me what you want to do") button, enter **POS Units** and open the related link.